raceintospace/raceintospace/doc/manual/manual.md

   <tr>
     <td>47</td>
     <td>Joint Manned Lunar Orbital: EOR</td>
-    <td>One rocket lifts the DM while another lifts the spacecraft.
+    <td>One rocket lifts the DM while another lifts the spacecraft, and kicker if needed.
 A docking test is performed, followed by a flight to the Moon where an orbit is established before returning to Earth.
 DM gains 10% Safety on successes, 5% on failures.
 Worth 5% lunar recon.
 A Lunar Orbital is a milestone step for the Lunar Landing.<br/>
 This mission requires Duration D.</td>
   </tr>
   <tr>
     <td>48</td>
     <td>Manned Lunar Orbital LM Test</td>
     <td>A crewed spacecraft flies to the Moon and establishes an orbit.
 The crew performs an LM test, then returns to Earth.
 Worth 2 LM Points and 5% lunar recon.
-Can double as Lunar Orbital (if the LM test is a success).
+Can double as a Lunar Orbital (if the LM test is a success).
 A Lunar Orbital is a milestone step for the Lunar Landing.<br/>
 As seen on Apollo 10.<br/>
 This mission requires Duration D.</td>
   </tr>
   <tr>
     <td>49</td>
     <td>Joint Manned Lunar Orbital LM Test: LOR</td>
     <td>One rocket sends the LM to the Moon and another sends the spacecraft to join it there.
 Crew then tests the lunar module and returns to Earth.
 Worth 2 LM Points and 5% lunar recon.
-Can double as Lunar Orbital (if the LM test is a success).
+Can double as a Lunar Orbital (if the LM test is a success).
 A Lunar Orbital is a milestone step for the Lunar Landing.<br/>
 This mission requires Duration D.</td>
   </tr>
   <tr>
     <td>50</td>
     <td>Manned Lunar Orbital LM Test EVA</td>
     <td>A spacecraft and LM launch together and fly to the Moon to establish an orbit.
 The crew performs a spacewalk and an LM test, then returns to Earth.
 Worth 2 LM Points and 5% lunar recon.
-Can double as Lunar Orbital (if the LM test is a success).
+Can double as a Lunar Orbital (if the LM test is a success).
 A Lunar Orbital is a milestone step for the Lunar Landing.<br/>
 This mission requires Duration D.</td>
   </tr>
   <tr>
     <td>51</td>
     <td>Joint Manned Lunar Orbital LM Test: LOR EVA</td>
     <td>One rocket sends the LM to the Moon and another sends the spacecraft to join it there.
 Crew then performs a spacewalk, tests the lunar module, and returns to Earth.
-Can double as Lunar Orbital (if the LM test is a success).
+Can double as a Lunar Orbital (if the LM test is a success).
 Worth 2 LM Points and 5% lunar recon.
 A Lunar Orbital is a milestone step for the Lunar Landing.<br/>
 This mission requires Duration D.</td>
   </tr>
   <tr>
     <td>52</td>
     <td>Joint Manned Lunar Orbital LM Test: EOR</td>
     <td>One rocket launches the LM into orbit and another launches the spacecraft.
 They dock and fly together to the Moon, where the LM is tested.
 Worth 2 LM Points and 5% lunar recon.
-Can double as Lunar Orbital (if the LM test is a success).
+Can double as a Lunar Orbital (if the LM test is a success).
 A Lunar Orbital is a milestone step for the Lunar Landing.<br/>
 This mission requires Duration D.</td>
   </tr>
   <tr>